-Did you know that candle wax stains on wooden floors are a common and frustrating issue for many homeowners?
-A recent survey found that 65% of people with wooden floors have faced this problem at least once.
+Were you aware that candle wax stains on wooden floors are a prevalent and exasperating problem for numerous homeowners?
+According to a recent survey, 65% of individuals with wooden floors have encountered this issue at least once.

 But fear not!
 As a flooring specialist with years of experience, I’m here to provide you with detailed instructions on how to effectively remove candle wax from your wood floor without causing any damage.